robclu/ripple/README.md

-# Streamline
+# Ripple

-This is the C++ repository for streamline.
-Streamline is a library for writing large scale block based physical simulation on heterogeneous compute architectures.
+This is the C++ repository for Ripple -- a library for performing and visualisting large-scale multiphysics applications.
+The library can utilise 1000s of cores to achieve state of the art realism and performance.